CW3E/MET-tools/Grid-Stat/README.md

 In order to define a collection of landmasks to perform verification over, one will define a landmask list which will be sourced by the `run_vxmask.sh` and `run_gridstat.sh` scripts in the following.
-A landmask list is a text file with lines consisting of each `Mask_Name` to be verified.
+A landmask list is a text file with lines consisting of each `Mask_Name` region over which to perform verfication.
 Example landmask lists can be found in the
 ```
 MET-tools/polygons/mask-lists
 ```
 directory.

-Generating the NetCDF landmasks that will be ingested by Grid-Stat is performed with the `run_vxmask.sh` script.
+The NetCDF landmasks that will be ingested by Grid-Stat are generated with the `run_vxmask.sh` script.
 This script is run offline and standalone, where the output NetCDF masks can be re-used over multiple analyses that study the same verification regions.
 The arguments of the `run_vxmask.sh` script are as follows: